bigfix/developer.bigfix.com/site/reference/types/string.md

 # definition list &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;dl&lt; (definition) tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;dl&gt; (definition) tag modified by the first given string.

 # definition list of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;dl&lt; (definition) tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;dl&gt; (definition) tag.

 # del &lt;string&gt; of &lt;string&gt; : html

-Returns an HTML snippet with the specified string enclosed in a &lt;del&lt; tag modified by the first given string.
+Returns an HTML snippet with the specified string enclosed in a &lt;del&gt; tag modified by the first given string.

 # del of &lt;string&gt; : html

-Returns an HTML snippet containing the specified string enclosed in a &lt;del&lt; tag.
+Returns an HTML snippet containing the specified string enclosed in a &lt;del&gt; tag.

 # device file &lt;string&gt; : device file